 Channelization and dredging occur in Maine waters, though are not thought to be a significant threat to American shad habitat.
 Channelization and dredging typically occur beyond the mouths of rivers in association with beach restoration (southern Maine) or shipping lanes (Kennebec River, Bath Iron Works).
-Before any channelization or dredging project commences, it must first be reviewed by all relevant agencies (including Maine DMR, Maine DEP, USFWS, and NOAA) which provide comments concerning species interaction.
+Before any channelization or dredging project commences, it must first be reviewed by all relevant agencies (including DMR, USFWS, and NOAA) which provide comments concerning species interaction.

 Invasive species.
-Concerning the threat from competition and predation, a growing number of invasive white catfish, carp (Cyprinus carpio), and Northern pike have been documented in Maine.
+Concerning the threat from competition and predation, a growing number of invasive white catfish, Asian carp, and Northern pike have been documented in Maine.
 These species are found in American shad spawning areas, but the impact on shad populations has not been documented.